ricoberger/grafana-kubernetes-plugin/README.md

 To view the metrics of your Kubernetes resources you have to provide the UID of a Prometheus datasource and the job label for the kubelet, kube-state-metrics and node-exporter metrics.

-To link traces from the Kubernetes logs to a tracing datasource (e.g. Jaeger) you have to enable the tracing integration an a link to the tracing datasource.
-Within the link you can use the `${__value.raw}` variable which will be replaced with the actual trace id.
-To link to a Jaeger datasource the following link can be used:

 To view the traces of your Kubernetes logs you have to provide a query for your traces.
 In the query you can use the `${__value.raw}` variable which will be